Australian Indigenous sovereignty: Uluru Statement and the Voice to Parliament

+The document also calls for constitutional changes and reform such that "this ancient sovereignty can shine through as a fuller expression of Australia's nationhood".
+The reforms sought are a constitutional amendment to provide for an Indigenous Voice to Parliament, a Makarrata Commission to engage in agreement making between governments and First Nations, and a truth-telling process.

+The Albanese Government held an unsuccessful referendum to establish the Voice to Parliament on 14 October 2023.
+As part of the debate over the Voice, Lidia Thorpe, an independent senator originally elected as a Green, expressed concerns that the Voice model would impact Indigenous sovereignty.
+However, government ministers, constitutional and international law scholars, and Voice advocates such as Megan Davis and Noel Pearson say that these concerns were baseless.

+Blak sovereignty

+After defecting from the Australian Greens in February 2023 ahead of the referendum, Lidia Thorpe said that she wished to lead the "Blak sovereignty" movement, and called for a treaty with First Nations to be signed before the implementation of the Voice.
+Her idea of Blak sovereignty includes the creation of a Blak Republic (as a replacement of the current constitutional monarchy) with shared sovereignty and equal power between Indigenous and non-Indigenous Australians as an ultimate goal.
+Her concept of sovereignty refers not just to the "native title definition that our sovereignty is a spiritual notion", but also "a position of power in this country that we've always had and that we will always have until we come to a peace agreement to be able to unite this country once and for all".

 Related issues

 Treaties and constitutional recognition

 A treaty is a legal document defining the relationship between two sovereign entities.
 As of 2020 there are no treaties between the Australian Government and Indigenous peoples of Australia; There are ongoing negotiations in some states and territories of Australia on the possible crafting of treaties between Indigenous peoples and governments.

-A treaty between the Australian government and the country's First Peoples would at a minimum recognise symbolically Indigenous Sovereignty through recognising them as independent actors not totally represented currently by the State of Australia.
+A treaty between the Australian government and the country's First Peoples would at a minimum recognise symbolically Indigenous sovereignty through recognising them as independent actors not totally represented currently by the State of Australia.

 There have also been moves towards constitutional changes both to recognise prior occupation and ownership (and thus sovereignty), and an Indigenous voice to parliament enshrined in the Constitution.

-Symbolic recognition of land ownership
+Symbolic recognition of connection to land

 Many public events in Australia, including ceremonies, speeches, conferences and festivals, begin with a Welcome to Country or Acknowledgement of Country, intended to highlight the cultural significance of the surrounding area to a particular Aboriginal clan or language group.
 They are often made by elders of the nation on whose traditional lands each event is taking place.
 Since 2008, a Welcome to Country has been incorporated into the ceremonial opening of the Parliament of Australia, an event which occurs after each federal election.